-Explore the latest in breast cancer from The JAMA Network, including recent guidelines and advances in screening, genetic testing, and precision treatment.
+Explore the latest in breast cancer, including recent guidelines and advances in screening, genetic testing, and precision treatment.

 This phase 1b clinical trial evaluates the dose response and safety of alpelisib plus fulvestrant treatment in women with advanced breast cancer.

 This Viewpoint analyzes data on the thrombotic risk associated with cyclin-dependent kinase inhibitors and notes the need for additional research on the thrombotic risk of these drugs, the influence of combined drug therapy on thrombotic risk, and patient selection.

 This Viewpoint reviews the benefits and risks of risk-reducing mastectomy in otherwise healthy women with BRCA1 and BRCA2 mutations to inform discussions about the proceeding with or foregoing the procedure, and it calls for continued research to understand how to better individualize risk and prevent disease nonsurgically.

 This study examines HER2 ISH-equivocal breast cancers to asses 2013/2014 American Society of Clinical Oncology and College of American Pathologists guidelines in determining HER2-positive or HER2-negative breast cancers and false-positive results.

 This secondary analysis of the Women’s Health Initiative randomized clinical trial and observational study cohort investigates the association between body fat and breast cancer risk in postmenopausal women with normal body mass index.